What Furwise is for

 Editorial commitments

-Whether it's an article or the app, Furwise holds to four rules:
+Whether it's an article or the app, Furwise holds to these four rules.

 Every medical claim must have a source